 For those new to working out, 1 visit a week is enough to start building a habit.
 For others, 2-3 visits a week will be achievable.
 Building an achievable habit is essential and that will be different for every member.

 Keep cheering members on to make that next visit.
 An easy starting point is adding celebratory email messages to your onboarding journey.
-Send these members hit key visit milestones.
+Send these when members hit key visit milestones.

 How can you positively influence member retention?